-- To undertake the following functions in relation to Hackney Carriage vehicle and driver licensing and Private Hire vehicle and driver licensing and Private Hire Operator licensing as follows. - (a) To be responsible for determining applications for Hackney Carriage vehicle and driver licences, Private Hire vehicle and driver licences and Private Hire Operators' licences, and for applications for the renewal of existing licences. - (b) Where, in the opinion of the Head of Legal and Democratic Services, and in consultation with the Chair of the Licensing Committee, an application is controversial the matter be referred to the Licensing Committee for their determination - (c) In all cases the Council's Guidelines for determining applications be considered and only departed from when, in the opinion of the Head of Legal and Democratic Services or his duly authorised representative, it is appropriate to do so. - (d) In relation to the suspension and revocation of licences the Licensing Committee be responsible for suspending or revoking Hackney Carriage and Private Hire Drivers' licences and Private Hire Operators' licences.
-However the Council delegates to the Head of Legal and Democratic Services (or in their absence the Environmental Health and Licensing Manager, and in their absence the Council's Principal Legal Officer (Litigation and Regulation i.e.from 190321) in consultation with the Chair (or in their absence Vice Chair) of the Licensing Committee, the power to suspend or revoke a Hackney Carriage/Private Hire Driver's licence with immediate effect in the interests of public safety.
+- 1. To undertake the following functions in relation to Hackney Carriage vehicle and driver licensing and Private Hire vehicle and driver licensing and Private Hire Operator licensing as follows. - (a) To be responsible for determining applications for Hackney Carriage vehicle and driver licences, Private Hire vehicle and driver licences and Private Hire Operators' licences, and for applications for the renewal of existing licences. - (b) Where, in the opinion of the Head of Legal and Democratic Services, and in consultation with the Chair of the Licensing Committee, an application is controversial the matter be referred to the Licensing Committee for their determination - (c) In all cases the Council's Guidelines for determining applications be considered and only departed from when, in the opinion of the Head of Legal and Democratic Services or his duly authorised representative, it is appropriate to do so. - (d) In relation to the suspension and revocation of licences, the Licensing Committee be responsible for suspending or revoking Hackney Carriage and Private Hire Drivers' licences and Private Hire Operators' licences.
+However the Council delegates to the Head of Legal and Democratic Services (or in their absence the Environmental

+Health and Licensing Manager, and in their absence the Council's Principal Legal Officer (Litigation and Regulation i.e.from 190321) in consultation with the Chair (or in their absence Vice Chair) of the Licensing Committee, the power to suspend or revoke a Hackney Carriage/Private Hire Driver's licence with immediate effect in the interests of public safety.
 Such action will be reserved only for the most serious situations.
-All other matters falling under section 61(1) of the Local Government (Miscellaneous Provisions) Act 1976 where public safety is not a factor will continue to be referred to the Committee for decision. - (e) To be responsible for the suspension and revocation of Hackney Carriage vehicle licences and Private Hire vehicle licences.
+All other matters falling under section 61(1) of the Local Government (Miscellaneous Provisions) Act 1976 where public safety is not a factor will continue to be referred to the Committee for decision.

-2. In the event that a driver fails to successfully complete the Burnley Council/Burnley College Taxi Training within the time limits set out as follows: To require all new applicants, upon applying for a Hackney Carriage or Private Hire Driver's licence, to have registered for the Taxi Training Course within 6 months of the application date: and To require all existing licensed hackney carriage and private hire drivers to undertake and successfully complete the Taxi Training Course by 31st October 2011; to approve the use of the Head of Legal and Democratic Services delegated powers to suspend or refuse to renew, as appropriate, the Hackney Carriage and/or Private Hire Driver's licence.
-In such cases the driver will be offered the opportunity to put any circumstances to show why the licence should not be revoked or renewed to the Licensing Committee for final disposal.
-3. To enable the suspension or refusal to renew, as appropriate, of any Hackney Carriage and/or Private Hire Drivers and/ or Operators Licence where the holders of such licences have failed to complete a council approved child sexual exploitation (CSE) course by 31st December 2016.
-Where the Council intends to suspend a drivers/operators licence because they have failed to complete a CSE course, the licence holder will be offered the opportunity to put forward any exceptional circumstances to the Licensing Committee to show why the licence should not be suspended or why it should not be renewed.
-The suspension of any licence would continue until such time as a driver/operator is able to complete the CSE training.
-4. To execute all documents necessary to give effect to Council decisions 5.
-To appoint officers to undertake, where appropriate, the licensing duties vested in the authority by the Town Police Clauses Act 1847 or Part II of the Local Government (Miscellaneous Provisions) Act 1976.
-6. That the Licensing Committee delegates to the Head of Legal & Democratic Services, in consultation with the Chair of Licensing, the power to make necessary changes to the Taxi Licensing - Policy Guidelines in response to any national review of road traffic legislation which results in an offence being awarded more or fewer penalty points, by re-categorising such offence as major/ minor or hybrid within the Policy guidelines
+- (e) To be responsible for the suspension and revocation of Hackney Carriage vehicle licences and Private Hire vehicle licences. - 2.
+In the event that an applicant or licence-holder fails to successfully complete any training required by the Council the Head of Legal and Democratic Services is given delegated powers to suspend or refuse to renew, as appropriate, the Hackney Carriage and/or Private Hire Driver's licence and/ or Operators' Licence.
+The applicant/licence holder will be offered the opportunity to put forward any exceptional circumstances to show why the licence should not be suspended, refused or why it should not be renewed.

+The suspension of any licence would continue until such time as a driver/operator is able to complete the training.

+- 3. To execute all documents necessary to give effect to Council decisions - To appoint officers to undertake, where appropriate, the licensing duties vested in the authority by the Town Police Clauses Act 1847 or Part II of the Local Government (Miscellaneous Provisions) Act 1976. - That the Licensing Committee delegates to the Head of Legal & Democratic Services, in consultation with the Chair of Licensing, the power to make necessary changes to the Taxi Licensing Policy Guidelines in response to any national review of road traffic legislation which results in an offence being awarded more or fewer penalty points, by re-categorising such offence as major/ minor or hybrid within the Policy guidelines